TypicalCrusader/T4N-Laws-Framework/README.md

-# The Four Nations: Law Framework
+# T4N: Typical's Law Framework
 A CK2 laws feature ported to CK3

 # Usage in other mods: